The FAQ has information on questions that are not temporal. Please see the Known Issues page for possible transient issues.

 Q: As the project PI or designee, how do I request a Blue Waters account for a team member?

-A: Login to the Blue Waters Portal with your NCSA issued OTP token and go to YOUR BLUE WATERS -> Manage Users.
+A: Login to the Blue Waters Portal and go to YOUR BLUE WATERS -> Manage Users.
 Enter in the user's name and email (make sure the email is correct) and then he/she will receive an invitation to fill out an application for a Blue Waters account.

 Q: I am the PI/Project Lead, but I want a different team member to manage the users.
 Can I designate someone to add/remove team members?